kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 ## Task 3 : Load data into a dataframe

-In this task, you will learn how to load data into a DataFrame in Microsoft Fabric for processing and analysis.
+You will explore how to import data into a DataFrame in Microsoft Fabric for processing and analysis in this task.

 Now you're ready to run code to prepare data and train a model.
 To work with data, you'll use *dataframes*.
 Dataframes in Spark are similar to Pandas dataframes in Python, and provide a common structure for working with data in rows and columns.